VaclavElias/vaclavelias.github.io/vaclavelias.github.io/posts/2023-06-04-stride-community-toolkit-preview.md

 1. Run the minimal possible code to get the game window running.
 2. Add primitives/objects to the scene.
-3. Add interaction with mouse and keyboard.
+3. Add interaction with keyboard and mouse.
 4. Add output to the console or screen.

 ### Prerequisites 🏠